If you or someone you love is struggling with seasonal allergies, you know how disruptive it can be. It seems like it affects every area of your life!

-Lavender of course, is the swiss army knife of oils in this regard.
-Not only is it used to reduce the severity of seasonal discomforts, it can be used to relieve itching of a bug bite, to reduce the sting of a bee or wasp, and for skin reactions of any kind.
+Lavender, of course, is the swiss army knife of oils in this regard.
+Not only is it used to reduce the severity of seasonal discomforts, but it can also relieve the itching of a bug bite, reduce the sting of a bee or wasp, and soothe skin reactions of any kind.

 Peppermint is often a go-to when the respiratory system is in need of support as it allows for open airways and clear breathing.